Barbie Zelizer, Ph.D.

 COMM 639: Communication and Cultural Studies

-Barbie Zelizer's research focuses on the cultural dimensions of journalism, with a specific interest in journalistic authority, collective memory, media at risk and journalistic images in times of crisis and war.
-She also works on the impact of disciplinary knowledge on academic inquiry.
+A former journalist, Barbie Zelizer's work focuses on the cultural dimensions of journalism, with a specific interest in journalistic authority, collective memory, and journalistic images in times of crisis and war.

 Critical Journalism Studies